-- Eight apply to all women giving birth in New Zealand.
+- Seven apply to all women giving birth in New Zealand.

 - Four apply to all babies born in New Zealand.

-This is the seventh report in the New Zealand Maternity Clinical Indicators series, with a focus on women giving birth and babies born in the 2015 calendar year.
+This is the eighth report in the New Zealand Maternity Clinical Indicators series, with a focus on women giving birth and babies born in the 2016 calendar year.

-Since 2012, DHBs and maternity stakeholders have used national benchmarked data in their local maternity quality and safety programmes to identify areas warranting further investigation at a local level.
-Using the data in this report, DHBs and local maternity stakeholders can expand the scope of their investigations and view trends over a seven-year period.
+Since 2012, DHBs and maternity stakeholders have used national benchmarked data in their local maternity quality and safety programmes to identify areas warranting further investigation.
+Using the data in this report, DHBs and local maternity stakeholders can expand the scope of their investigations and view trends over an eight-year period.